jun-labs/resilience4j/circuitbreaker/README.md

 ## Getting Started

-Put the application.yml, application-test.yml before running the application.
+You must set up application.yml, application-test.yml for each module before running the program.

 > You should install jdk 17 or higher. <br/>